 - This drug is not a cure for HIV.
 Be sure your child stays under the care of the doctor.

-- Bone problems like bone pain, soft bones, and thin bones have happened with this drug.
+- Bone problems like bone pain, soft bones, and thin bones have happened.
 This may lead to broken bones.
-A test may need to be done to check your child’s bones.
-Talk with the doctor.
+Your child may need to have a bone test.

 - Give calcium and vitamin D as you were told by your child’s doctor.